Bharat Bandh: Parts of Delhi witness traffic snarls due to road closures, diversions | Business

 “The Ghazipur border is closed for traffic from both sides due to farmers’ protests.
 Commuters wishing to commute to and fro between UP and Delhi may use DND flyway, Vikas Marg, Signature bridge, and Wazirabad road.
 Traffic on NH 24 and 9 is being diverted towards Maharajpur, Apsara and Bhopura borders,” it tweeted.

-According to police, the traffic is heavy at the Kalindi Kunj flyover and Kalindi Kunj metro station while it is moving slowly on DND flyway.
-The traffic is also heavy at Rajokri toll plaza as the local police have set up a checkpoint for vehicles.
+According to the police, traffic movement is heavy on the Kalindi Kunj flyover and near the metro station in the area, while it is moving slowly on the DND flyway.
+Traffic is also heavy at the Rajokri toll plaza as the local police have set up a checkpoint for vehicles.

+Sunil Yadav, an advocate, said, “There was heavy traffic at Shastri Park and the Kashmiri Gate area.
+The stretch requires only five to ten minutes, but due to the traffic, the vehicles were crawling and I reached Tis Hazari court one hour late.”
 The Delhi Police has beefed up security in border areas of the national capital.

-Samyukta Kisan Morcha, the umbrella body of over 40 farm unions spearheading the farmers' agitation, had earlier appealed to the people to join the bandh.
+The Samyukta Kisan Morcha, an umbrella body of over 40 farm unions spearheading the farmers' agitation, had earlier appealed to the people to join the bandh.

-A senior police officer said adequate security arrangements have been made to maintain the law an order situation and prevent any untoward incident in the national capital during the bandh.
+A senior police officer said adequate security arrangements have been made to maintain law and order and prevent any untoward incident in the national capital during the bandh.

 No protester is being allowed to enter Delhi from the three protest sites at the city’s borders, the official said.